Office of Accessibility Services (OAS)

 Students have the primary responsibility of advocating for themselves during the accommodation process.
 They should not rely on their parents, faculty members, or others to do so for them.

-After registering with OAS, the student will request an accommodation notification letter.
-Without a student's request, the office will not provide an accommodation letter.
+After registering with OAS and receiving approved accommodations, the student will request an accommodation notification letter.

 Special Accommodation Testing Policy